dittofeed/dittofeed/README.md

 Beyond having industry-standard GUI tools, we focus on developer happiness with first-in-class dev-focused features:

-- Branch-based git worflows that support marketing campaign version control.
+- Branch-based git worflows that support messaging campaign version control.
 - Write email templates in your favorite editor, checked into git - not in an unversioned web based IDE.
-- Testing SDK to test your marketing campaigns in CI.
+- Testing SDK to test your messaging campaigns in CI.
 No more manually QAing them in production.
 - Self-hostable.
 Protect your sensitive PII inside of your own VPC.
 Avoid volume-based pricing.
 - Journey monitoring and alerting.